zouhair/NHLGames/README.md

 # NHLGames
-Tool to watch NHL games in High Definition
+Tool to watch NHL games in High Definition for free

 Choose a date.
 Choose a game.